Mihonarium/hass-spatial-lights-card/README.md

 1. Select the light(s) you want to control.
 2. Adjust color, brightness, and temperature from the controls.
 3. Click/tap away to deselect, or rely on `default_entity` to control the whole room.

+### Save Current Selection as a Scene
+1. Enable `show_scene_create_button` in your card configuration (or toggle **Show Scene Creation** in the card settings).
+2. Select the lights you want to include.
+3. Click **Create scene from…** and provide a friendly name and scene ID when prompted; the name is shown in Home Assistant's scene editor, and the ID is used internally.

 ### Mobile Tips
 1. Tap to select, long-press to extend the selection.